Framing Routine (FI)

 What adjustments did I make: With a smaller class, I called on students to answer and ensure participation, however in a larger class setting I would have the students shout out the answers in a call-and-response fashion.

-keverett912 About 7 years ago
+keverett912 Almost 8 years ago

 Frame Implementation Log